Sceptre/sceptre-core/docs/_source/docs/resolvers.rst

 ``stack_group_config`` and ``connection_manager`` as an attribute of ``self``.
 For example ``self.stack_config``.

-Sceptre uses the ``sceptre.resolvers`` entry point to locate resolver classes.
+Sceptre uses the ``sceptre.resolver`` entry point to locate resolver classes.
 Your custom resolver can be written anywhere and is installed as Python package.
 In case you are not familiar with python packaging, `this is great place to start`_.